Axel-ex/Cub3D/README.md

    - The `raycaster()` function iterates through each column of the screen, casting rays and rendering the corresponding wall segments using the calculated line heights.

 This process is repeated for each frame to continuously update the displayed scene as the player moves through the map.

+## Norme

+All 42 projects must be written following the **Norme**.

+	- No for, do while, switch, case or goto are allowed
+	- No more than 25 lines per function and 5 functions per file
+	- No assigns and declarations in the same line (unless static)
+ 	- Each line must be at most 80 columns wide, comments included
+	- A function can take 4 named parameters maximum
+	- No more than 5 variables in 1 function